St Thomas à Becket C of E Primary School

 C.S.
 Lewis.

 At St Thomas à Becket, our writing curriculum is dedicated to encouraging all children to become passionate, highly competent writers by the end of their time with us.
 We place a high value on talk right from the first days of a child’s journey in EYFS; immersing them in a wealth of vocabulary through quality interactions so that they can speak and communicate their ideas articulately.
 This then leads to the ability to express their thoughts, ideas and emotions through writing.
 As the children move through our school, they learn the conventions of writing through a robust spelling, punctuation and grammar curriculum.
 This knowledge empowers them to improve the quality of their writing and manipulate their language confidently and powerfully, with the genre, purpose and audience in mind.
-High quality texts, short films and poems are woven into our writing curriculum throughout the school, motivating our children to become inspired by the texts they read and demonstrate a passion for writing.
+High quality texts and poems drive our writing curriculum throughout the school, motivating our children to become inspired by the texts they read and demonstrate a passion for writing.

 Early Years